laibashakil/UrduBuddy/README.md

 - **Interactive Stories**: Access a collection of age-appropriate Urdu stories with chatbox
 - **RAG-Powered Q&A**: Ask questions about stories and get intelligent responses using Retrieval-Augmented Generation
+- **Interactive Quizzes**: Test your understanding of stories with structured flashcards based on story metadata
 - **RTL Support**: Full support for Right-to-Left text rendering
 - **Custom Urdu Font**: Uses Noto Nastaliq Urdu for authentic Urdu typography